mikepcarlos/module-1-code-challenge-round-2-dumbo-web-080618-complete-this-challenge-1535117394/README.md

 ### WATCHLIST

+_A Watchlist object represents that an individual user has added a particular movie to their watchlist and rated it._

 + Watchlist.all
-  + returns all of the ratings
+  + returns all of watchlists
 + Watchlist#viewer
   + returns the viewer associated with this watchlist
 + Watchlist#movie